speedyjeff/gemsofwar/gemsofwar.window/readme.md

 Follow all the steps in 'Live Capture + Train', you can use the model to suggest moves and play the game.

-To assist the suggestion engine to choose the colors in the order that you want them choosen, use the tool bar in the Gems Board.
-Start with the 1st slot and choose the 1st color (by clicking), the 2nd, and so forth.
+To assist the suggestion engine to choose the colors in the order that you want them chosen, use the tool bar in the Gems Board.
+Start with the 1st slot and chose the 1st color (by clicking), the 2nd, and so forth.
 In addition, choose the 'wolf' and 'x5' to select gems that have these effects.

 The model is not 100% accurate all the time, so you may need to correct a color of a gem and then press 'Guess' to reselect the optimal move.